-In the city we can be out of touch with this country’s Aboriginal heritage and influences.
-This particular walk draws you in very quickly to the legends and influences of this special place.
+In the city, we can be out of touch with this country's Aboriginal heritage and influences.
+This particular walking track draws you in very quickly to the legends and influences of this special place.

 There are lots of signs explaining significant aboriginal landmarks and legends, and all walkers enroute stood to read these and take it in.
 Standing out in the elements, particularly in the wind and the sunshine we were drawn into the stories.
 The children as well as the adults.

-There are several good lookouts along the route.
+There are several good Kosciuszko lookouts along the route.
 Lake Cootapatamba Lookout is spectacular to just stand and gaze out at the lake.
-If climbing the summit was out of a walker’s reach due to time constraints or physical reasons, the lookouts would be great turnaround points.
+If climbing the Mt Kosciuszko summit was out of a walker's reach due to time constraints or physical reasons, the lookouts would be great turnaround points.

 Caveats for hiking Mount Kosciuszko

-The total distance is a equivalent to walking the ever popular Sydney City to Surf, less 1 km.
-Not an overly massive walking feat but not something to embark upon under prepared.
+The total distance is equivalent to walking the ever popular Sydney City to Surf, less 1 km.
+Not an overly massive walking feat but not something to embark upon underprepared.

-At the very least we should have all stood for a few moments stretching our calves, shins and arms.
-The path is gentle and undulating and steel mesh all the way but I could feel the stretch in all parts of my legs because it meant I was using and working the muscles.
+At the very least we should have all stood for a few moments stretching our calves, shins and arms .
+The trail is gentle and undulating and steel mesh all the way but I could feel the stretch in all parts of my legs because it meant I was using and working the muscles.
 However, I did welcome the exercise.

 We were not dressed for walking in mountains with unpredictable weather.
 My excuse is that I packed hastily in sweltering Sydney heat, preparing for a sweltering January in Thredbo, not for a minute imagining wearing anything other than shorts.

-The weather was perfect; the sky clear, sunny and inspiring.
+The weather was perfect on the snowy mountains; the sky clear, sunny and inspiring.
 But after all, it was the mountains and the Snowy Australian Alps (minus snow) no less, so the wind chill at times was bracing.
 Bearable for the adults but challenging for the children.
 There were plenty of children doing the walk with their families but all seemed rugged up and properly attired.

 Our 20 month old decided 1 km into the walk up that the special hiking backpack we put her in was not to her liking that day, so we took turns carrying her in our arms.
 My biceps have only just recovered.